Ahmet Baitursynuly

-Baitursynuly reformed the Kazakh alphabet.
+Ahmet reformed the Kazakh alphabet.
 In 1912, he excluded all the purely Arabic letters not used in the Kazakh language and added letters specific to the Kazakh language.
-The new alphabet, named Tote jazu (meaning straight writing), is still used by Kazakhs living in China, Afghanistan, and in Iran.
-Baitursynov also developed the basics of Kazakh and the scientific terminology for the definition of Kazakh grammar.
+Ahmet's orthographic reform resulted in a script that functions like a true phonetic alphabet, with one letter for every sound in the Kazakh language, compared to the basic Arabic abjad.
+The new alphabet, named Töte jazu (meaning straight writing), is still used by Kazakhs living in China, Afghanistan, and in Iran.
+Ahmet also developed the basics of Kazakh and the scientific terminology for the definition of Kazakh grammar.
 In 1937, he was executed by a firing squad during the Great Purge.

 Early life, education

-Ahmet Baitursynuly was born to a Muslim Kazakh family in what is today Kostanay Region, Kazakhstan and was educated at the Orenburg Teachers' School.
-After graduating in 1895, Baitursynov held teaching positions in a number of cities in Kazakhstan, including Aktobe, Kostanay and Karkaralinsk.
+Ahmet Baitursynuly was born to a Muslim Kazakh family in what is today the Kostanay Region, Kazakhstan and was educated at the Orenburg Teachers' School.
+After graduating in 1895, Ahmet held teaching positions in a number of cities in Kazakhstan, including Aktobe, Kostanay and Karkaraly.

-When Ahmet was 13 years old, the police officers led by Colonel Yakovlev came to the village and staged a pogrom.
+When Ahmet was 13 years old, police officers led by Colonel Yakovlev came to the village and staged a pogrom.
 Ahmet's father, Baitursyn Shoshak-uly, and three of Ahmet's brothers beat up Colonel Yakovlev.
 As a punishment, they were sent by Russian authorities to Siberia for 15 years.

 Ahmet obtained literacy in Kazakh, Persian, Ottoman Turkish, and Arabic from the village mullahs.
 In his teenage years, he was sent to the Turgai Russian-Kazakh School by his relatives to learn more Russian.
 After graduating from there, Ahmet moved to Orenburg to continue his education by attending a four-year teacher's school, founded by Kazakh intellectual Ibrahim Altynsarin.
 In Orenburg, Ahmet faced financial difficulties, but still graduated from school in 1895.
-The same year of his graduation, he published his first article, "Kirgizskie primety i poslovitsy" ("Kazakh Superstitions and Proverbs") in a regional newspaper.
+The same year of his graduation, he published his first article, "Kazakskiye primety i poslovitsy" ("Kazakh Superstitions and Proverbs") in a regional newspaper.

 Ahmet taught at the village schools in the Aktyubinsk, Kostanay and Karkaraly regions.
 While working as a teacher in a Russian-Kazakh school in the Kostanay region, Ahmet lived in a house near a Russian forester, whose daughter, Alexandra Ivanovna, fell in love and married him.
 Their marriage was committed in a Muslim mosque in the village of Auliyekol.
 Ivanovna converted to Islam, and changed her name to Badrisafa Muhammetsadikova Baitursynova.
 They lived in Kostanay, where he worked as a teacher in a Russian-Kazakh school.
 The following year, Ahmet and his wife moved to Omsk, then to Karkaralinsk, where they stayed until 1909.